Shopify/polaris/polaris.shopify.com/content/foundations/content/actionable-language.md

 ### Saving immediately to a database

-Use “Save” for web and iOS as the default for any action that saves immediately to a database.
-For Android, use a check mark.
+Use “Save” as the default for any action that saves immediately to a database.

 #### Saving using the context bar component

 When merchants make changes on a page they’re sometimes presented with a context bar at the top.
 This context bar displays a status message on the left to indicate the state of the changes, like “Unsaved discount.”
 Since the status message provides context around the action being taken, the button doesn’t need to follow the common {verb} + {noun} content formula.
 For example, [Save] instead of [Save product].
-In the context bar component, use the verb “Save” for web and iOS, and a check mark in Android.
+In the context bar component, use the verb “Save”.

 <!-- usagelist -->

 #### Do

-For web, use the verb “Save” in the context bar
+Use the verb “Save” in the context bar

 ![web context bar](/public_images/actionable-language/web-context-bar@2x.png)